ublue-os/bazzite/README.md

 - Uses CFS scheduler parameters from [TKG](https://github.com/Frogging-Family/linux-tkg) for increased performance
 - Applies SteamOS's kernel parameters and enables amd-pstate by default

+To rebase an existing system to this image:

+    rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/bazzite-deck:latest

 ## Why

 Bazzite started as a project to resolve some of the issues that plague SteamOS, mainly out of date packages despite an Arch base and the lack of a functional package manager.